Calibrated Forecasting and Persuasion: Introduction

-We apply our model to analyze a financial application that provides forecasts to its users regarding a state evolving according to a Markov chain.
-The app's payoff from a forecast depends on its precision and the user's time engagement.
-While precise forecasts enhance the app's reputation, they reduce the amount of time a user spends on it.
-We characterize the optimal forecasting strategy for the app using the concavification approach.
-The optimal strategy is to provide accurate forecasts which are less precise than honest forecasts.
+We apply our model to analyze a financial platform that provides forecasts about a Markovian state.
+The platform's payoff depends on forecast precision and user engagement.
+This creates a trade-off: precise forecasts enhance reputation but reduce the time a user spends on the platform.
+We characterize the platform's optimal forecasting strategy using the concavification approach and illustrate it graphically.
+We show that it may be optimal for the platform to send coarse forecasts rather than truthful ones.

-Finally, we also model the receiver's behavior using regret, owing to its close connection with calibration (see \cite{vianney}).
-The receiver's regret measures the difference in payoff he could have gotten and what he actually got.
-Heuristics based on regret minimization ensure that, in hindsight, the receiver could not have done better by playing any fixed action repeatedly.
-We show that a receiver has no regret if he follows the recommendations of any calibrated forecasting strategy.
-This justifies the use of calibration test as a heuristic in non-Bayesian environments.
-Conversely, we show that when facing a regret minimizing receiver, the sender can guarantee the equilibrium payoff in the persuasion problem, as in the case of calibration test.
-In fact, we provide an example, for a natural class of regret minimizing algorithms, where she can guarantee strictly more.
-Our work contributes to different strands of literature: \\
+One might question whether calibration is an effective decision-making heuristic, given that it permits strategic forecasting.
+To address this concern, we also model the receiver's behavior using regret minimization, a widely studied approach in online settings.
+Regret compares the receiver's realized payoff to the payoff he would have obtained by playing the best fixed action in hindsight.
+Regret minimization is closely linked to calibration (see \citealp{vianney}), and we build on this connection to obtain new results.
+We show that if the receiver myopically best responds to the forecasts of any calibrated strategy, then he incurs no regret, thereby justifying the use of calibration as a decision-making heuristic (Proposition~\ref{calibnimpliesnoreg}).
+Conversely, when the informed sender faces a regret-minimizing receiver, she can guarantee at least the calibration benchmark\textemdash namely, the persuasion value\textemdash and, for a natural class of regret-minimizing algorithms, sometimes strictly more (Proposition~\ref{noregretQ} and Theorem~\ref{regretmuchmore}).